Strategy for Going to College as a Military Spouse

 Choose Your Career Path Carefully

-Moving every few years is a reality if your military member plans on remaining active duty for the long haul.
-Strategically pick a career path where your skills and education will be sought after in all sized communities.
-Picking a transferable career is something most people don’t have to think about, but military spouses need to plan carefully in order to set themselves up for success.
+Moving every few years is a reality if your military member plans on remaining on active duty for the long haul.
+Strategically pick a career path where your skills and education will be sought after in all-sized communities.
+Picking a transferable career is something most people don’t have to think about, but military spouses need to plan carefully to set themselves up for success.
 Consider careers in the following areas:

 - Medical Billing and Coding